A Replication Strategy for Mobile Opportunistic Networks based on Utility Clustering: Two-Dimensional CbR

-Besides the benefits of C$^2$bR over CbR, we also examine how C$^2$bR compares to the most well-known and established social-based routing algorithms, namely SimBet~\cite{SimBet} and BubbleRap~\cite{BubbleRap,BubbleRap-conf}.
+Besides the benefits of C$^2$bR over CbR, we also examine how C$^2$bR compares to social-based routing algorithms.
+Since C$^2$bR makes routing decisions based only on a node's contact history, we compare it with the most well-known and established social routing algorithms that also rely only on this type of information, namely SimBet~\cite{SimBet} and BubbleRap~\cite{BubbleRap,BubbleRap-conf}.
+For a comparison that focuses on multi-layer social routing algorithms, i.e., algorithms that exploit other kinds of social information, the interested reader may refer to~\cite{ml-sor}.
 SimBet was originally proposed as a single-copy algorithm featuring the ``simbet" utility that we discussed previously.
 For a fair comparison, we used its follow-up multi-copy version~\cite{SimBetTS}.
 This falls in the spray-based category of algorithms, i.e., a predetermined number of $L$ packet copies is distributed in the network.
 The distribution and forwarding of copies depends on the ``simbet" utility of the encountering nodes.
 In order to produce the ``simbet" utility, we used the proposed weight of 0.5 for both similarity and betweenness, i.e., both have equal importance~\cite{SimBet}.
 BubbleRap is a multi-copy algorithm that falls in the dynamic replication sub-class~\cite{BubbleRap}.
 The algorithm requires a community detection mechanism.
 Its forwarding strategy bears similarities to the one in C$^2$bR.
 A message is moved up in the global hierarchy, constructed based on the centrality of each node, until it reaches a node in the destination's community.
 Then, the message is moved within the community using the local hierarchy, constructed based on the local centrality of nodes.
 Besides the apparent analogy, which is to forward a message up in the hierarchy until it moves in the social vicinity of the destination, C$^2$bR is different from BubbleRap in many aspects.
 First, C$^2$bR uses ego-betweenness~\cite{egoBet} to approximate betweenness centrality and construct the global hierarchy whereas BubbleRap proposes the use of the average unit-time degree.
 More importantly, C$^2$bR does not require any community detection mechanism to identify the destination's social neighborhood.
 Nor it requires any sort of customization that comes with it.
 Instead, it capitalizes on the metric of similarity to quantify the social proximity to the destination and route the packet in the direction of increasing proximity.
 Last but not least, C$^2$bR utilizes the concept of cluster-based replication in all phases of forwarding a message towards the destination in order to reduce the incurred cost.
 To enable distributed community detection by a node in BubbleRap, we implemented the distributed version of the $K$-CLIQUE algorithm discussed in~\cite{BubbleRap} and described in~\cite{BubbleRap-dist-comm}. $K$-CLIQUE requires some customization that depends on the network, namely the value for $K$ as well as a weight threshold for ruling out insignificant, from a social point of view, contacts.
 We focus our comparison in the Reality trace since it is a typical example of a trace exhibiting social characteristics.
 Furthermore, this choice allows us to use the parameter values for $K$-CLIQUE that were reported in~\cite{BubbleRap,BubbleRap-conf} for the Reality trace, namely $K=3$ and a threshold of 388800s.
 This is critical for providing a fair comparison.